 - Think about record keeping and how you will manage this?
-Records must be kept safe and secure for two months (56 days).
+Records must be kept safe and secure for a minimum of 30 days up to a maximum of 56 days.
 Can you automate this process by utilising existing online booking systems to collate this data?
 How will you record details for any 'walk-ins'? - Your record keeping needs to be scalable to accommodate two full months of data for customers and staff.
 Keeping in mind confidentiality and privacy of individuals data.
 This must be made available to public health officers in a stated time. - Keep all your COVID Safe documentation including this PLAN in a central location, with a hard copy accessible to staff/inspectors. - Your records need to include all staff, guests, visitors and contractors by date and time on site at the accommodation and in transit per trip/stay.